uchicago-cs/chiventure/docs/wdl.md

 ### Syntax:
 - The order that the Objects in a WDL file are written in must follow the order of explanation in specification (See example)
-- Must have one space, followed by “-” then followed by one space before an attribute name
 - Short_desc are strings that can have at max 100 characters (including spaces)
 - Long_desc are strings that can have at max 500 characters (including spaces)

 - Each file object category(ROOM, ITEM, or GAME) must be followed by a colon (:)
 - Attributes apply to categories and subcategories, and are followed immediately by a colon(:).
 The information in the attribute is preceded by a space.
-- The first attribute in every category (and subcategory) must be indented with one space, followed by a dash(-), followed by another space, then the attribute.
+- The first attribute in every category (and subcategory) must be indented with one space
 - All other attributes are indented	with three spaces.

-#### A WDL file is a YAML file that has at least the three file objects: Game, Room, Objects.
+#### A WDL file is a YAML file that has at least the three file objects: Game, Room, Item.

 ### Refer to Action Management's file: src/action_management/include/actionmanagement.h on the actions/dev branch for a list of approved actions in a game